My name is Kate, and I am fascinated by flowering plants.

 My academic & professional background

 I graduated from Amherst College with B.A. in Environmental Studies.
 I took a diverse array of courses in ecology and evolutionary biology, environmental history, economics, and statistics.
 I then worked as a Research Associate for Dr. Christina Caruso at the University of Guelph in Ontario.
 In the Caruso Lab I worked on a wide array of projects that included time maintaining and measuring plants in the greenhouse, contributing to database projects, and developing methods to study pollen presentation.
-I am currently a third year PhD Candidate in Dr. Monica Geber's lab in Ecology and Evolutionary Biology at Cornell University.
+I am currently a fourth year PhD Candidate in Dr. Monica Geber's lab in Ecology and Evolutionary Biology at Cornell University.
 In addition to conducting research I participate in a number of outreach programs where I enjoy sharing my passion for science with people outside of academia.
 You can read my CV to learn more about my background and current work.

 Outside of Science I enjoy